 - 1. Surface Type (all IFOVs) International Geosphere/Biosphere Programme (IGBP) classification of the surface type at each laser IFOV footprint.
-The IGBP surface types reported by CATS are the same as those used in the CERES/SARB surface map. - DEM Mean Elevation (all IFOVs) This is the surface elevation at each laser IFOV footprint, in kilometers above local mean sea level, obtained from the 1x1 km GMTED2010 digital elevation map (DEM) (see http://topotools.cr.usgs.gov/gmted_viewer/ for details).
+The IGBP surface types reported by CATS are the same as those used in the CERES/SARB surface map. - 2.
+DEM Mean Elevation (all IFOVs) This is the surface elevation at each laser IFOV footprint, in kilometers above local mean sea level.
+The DEM for version prior to V2-08 were obtained from the 1x1 km GMTED2010 digital elevation map (DEM) (see http://topotools.cr.usgs.gov/gmted-viewer/ for details).
+The CATS V2-08 L1B data release includes a new Digital Elevation Model (DEM) from JPL created for CloudSat and CALIPSO.
+The DEM has a horizontal resolution of ~500 m.
+For CATS L1B V2-08, the DEM from JPL is interpolated and reported in the data products with a horizontal resolution of 350 m.